 Culture eats strategy for breakfast is a great sound bite, which has had many leaders think deeply and invest just as deeply in an attempt at establishing a winning culture.
 Management guru Peter Drucker once said that "No matter how well thought out your competitive strategy is, if the people in your organisation aren’t ready, able and willing to put it into action, it’s worthless."

 So as an effective CEO you must be asking the question just how ready, able and willing are your people to actualise the vision of the organisation?
 Do you have measures in place to gauge the readiness, ability and will of your people to execute on the strategies you and your leadership team have developed?

 United States General George S. Patton once declared that “a good plan violently executed now is better than a perfect plan executed next week".

 Such confidence in leadership as General Patton is rare, however can be found in organisations where there is great self-awareness, accountability and a track record of success that comes from one's ability to innovate and execute with pace and win.
 Easier said than done, especially in established, comfortable, risk averse organisations and where group think in prevalent and innovation is not prominent.
 Every CEO should now be asking which of these two types of company culture are they responsible for?

-Overwhelming or underwhelming performance or in need of efficiencies
+Overwhelming or underwhelming performance or the organisation is in need of efficiencies to meet its potential

-New CEO or Leadership team and mergers and acquisitions
+New CEO, Leadership team or mergers and acquisitions